Climate change in Canada: Quebec

 Greenhouse gas emissions increased by 3.8% in Quebec between 1990 and 2007, to 85.7 megatonnes of CO_{2} equivalent before falling to 81.7 in 2015.
 At 9.9 tonnes per capita, Quebec's emissions are well below the Canadian average (20.1 tonnes) and accounted for 11.1% of Canada's total in 2015.

 Emissions in the electricity sector spiked in 2007, due to the operation of the TransCanada Energy combined cycle gas turbine in Becancour.
 The generating station, Quebec's largest source of greenhouse gas emissions that year, released 1,687,314 tonnes of CO_{2} equivalent in 2007 or 72.1% of all emissions from the sector and 2% of total emissions.
 The plant was closed in 2008 in 2009 and in 2010.

 Between 1990 – the reference year of the Kyoto Protocol – and 2006, Quebec's population grew by 9.2% and Quebec's GDP of 41.3%.
 The emission intensity relative to GDP declined from 28.1% during this period, dropping from 4,500 to 3,300 tonnes of CO_{2} equivalent per million dollars of gross domestic product (GDP).

 In May 2009, Quebec became the first jurisdiction in the Americas to impose an emissions cap after the Quebec National Assembly passed a bill capping emissions from certain sectors.
 The move was coordinated with a similar policy in the neighboring province of Ontario and reflects the commitment of both provinces as members of the Western Climate Initiative.

 On November 23, 2009, the Quebec government pledged to reduce its greenhouse gas emissions by 20% below the 1990 base year level by 2020, a goal similar to that adopted by the European Union.
 The government intends to achieve its target by promoting public transit, electric vehicles and intermodal freight transport.
 The plan also calls for the increased use of wood as a building material, energy recovery from biomass, and a land use planning reform.
 As of 2015 the rate of emissions has been reduced by 8.8%.
-In order to encourage electrification of the transportation sector, Quebec has introduced numerous policies to promote the purchase of electric vehicles, with the result that 9.8% of all new car sales in Quebec are electric vehicles.
+In order to encourage electrification of the transportation sector, Quebec has introduced numerous policies to promote the purchase of electric vehicles.
+In 2018, the proportion of electric vehicles among all new passenger car sales in Quebec rose to 9.8%.